lydell/elm-watch/README.md

 elm-watch grew out of my frustration with [Parcel], and also [webpack].
 Support for other languages than JavaScript and TypeScript always feels a bit like an afterthought in such tools.

 [elm-live] and [elm-go] are really cool.
-Built for Elm and works out of the box so you can get started in no time.
-I’ve had trouble with bugs, though, and also outgrown them in bigger projects.
+Built for Elm and work out of the box so you can get started in no time.
+I’ve had trouble with bugs, though, and I’ve also outgrown them in bigger projects, with multiple Elm apps.

 [esbuild] has an Elm plugin, but not with hot reloading.

+I’ve tried [Vite] through the wonderful [vite-elm-template].
+Vite seems to get nothing but praise, and the little I’ve used it has been great.
+I’ve heard the Elm plugin is pretty stable, too.
+However, it prints the Elm compilation errors in all red, and doesn’t go the extra mile with hot reloading like elm-watch does.

-I’ve heard [Vite] is really fast and reliable, including the Elm plugin.
-But I don’t even feel like trying it at this point.
-JavaScript build tools come and go.
-It’s nice not having to change your Elm setup because you switched tooling for JavaScript.
+JavaScript build tools come and go, though.
+By pairing elm-watch with another build tool, rather than having that build tool also take care of Elm, you can avoid changing your Elm setup if you switch tooling for JavaScript.

+You can pair elm-watch with either of webpack, Parcel, Vite, esbuild or any other build tool really.
+I recommend pairing with Vite or esbuild!

+1. Set the `"output"`s in elm-watch.json to a place that is served by the dev server of your tool.

+2. Link to the built Elm JS in your HTML (as mentioned in [Getting Started](#getting-started)).
+Ideally, you want your tool to “ignore” that script tag – we don’t want it to spend time analyzing it, just serve that file.
+This might be a bit tricky depending on how customizable the build tool is.
+Try it out and see how it goes!

+3. When building for production:

+   - You might be able to re-use your build tool for minifying the built Elm JS, or you can install a minifier separately and use it in elm-watch [postprocess](#postprocess).
+   - You might want to hash the built Elm JS file, and update its link in the HTML to include the hash.
+If nothing else, you could make a small script that does that and run it after elm-watch and your build tool.

+It’s up to you to decide if you think the extra work of pairing a build tool with elm-watch is worth it.

 [elm-go]: https://github.com/lucamug/elm-go
 [elm-guide-install]: https://guide.elm-lang.org/install/elm.html